ReinerNippes/nextcloud/README.md

 # Allways get the latest version of Nextcloud
 nextcloud_archive           = https://download.nextcloud.com/server/releases/latest.tar.bz2

+# this sets the default region for phone numbers on your Nextcloud server
+# using ISO 3166-1 country codes such as DE for Germany, FR for France,
+nextcloud_default_phone_region = 'DE'

 # webserver type nginx or apache
 nextcloud_webserver_type    = nginx